sytone/obsidian-queryallthethings/docs/data-tables/dataview-lists.md

 ## Dataview Lists (dataview_lists)

 %%snippet id='lists-table-snippet' options='nocodeblock'%%
 If a property is not found in the task body it will be set to undefined.
-This table is backed by Dataview and will be refreshed when Dataview is refreshed.
+This table is backed by dataview and will be refreshed when dataview is refreshed.

 | Column Name | Type         | Description |
 | ----------- | ------------ | ----------- |